mspillman/gallop/README.md

 >>> import torch
 >>> print(torch.cuda.is_available())
 ```
 If the command prints ```True``` then PyTorch has been successfully installed and is able to use the local GPU.
-If it prints False, then PyTorch is not able to find the locally installed GPU and installation should be tried again.
+If it prints ```False```, then PyTorch is not able to find the locally installed GPU and installation should be tried again.
 Note that GALLOP will work using CPU-only PyTorch, but it will likely be extremely slow.

 Once PyTorch is properly installed, the remaining libraries can be installed using the following command, run from powershell or command prompt.
 ```